 Getting good food for your dog is an important part of being a responsible owner.
 Of course, you’ll want your beloved pooch to have the right kinds of foods to keep them healthy, fit and strong.
 You might think you can accomplish this with your basic dog food, but there is a better way.

-You might be interested to know that there are some human foods which are good for your dog, and some foods which toxic to dogs.
+You might be interested in knowing that some human foods are good for your dog and some foods that are toxic to dogs.

-Knowing the difference between the two, as well as what kind of stuff to feed your dog to keep them healthy will make such a difference to your life as a dog owner.
+Knowing the difference between the two and what kind of stuff to feed your dog to keep them healthy will make a difference in your life as a dog owner.
 Let’s take a look at what you need to know.

-A Lot of Human food good for dogs –
+A Lot of Human foods are safe for dogs.

-There are quite a few different offerings which are going to be great for any growing dog.
-If you want your pet to be fit and healthy, then these are all good options to pick.
+There are quite a few different offerings that will be great for any growing dog.
+If you want your pet to be fit and healthy, these are all excellent options to pick from.

 Are Eggs Good for Dogs?